While several reasons could cause your foundation damage, the area surrounding your home plays a big part.

 - Negative grading – If your home is at a low or the lowest point of your yard, then your property has a negative grade.

-You’ll always want to try and inspect the grade of a home you’re purchasing to ensure it’s been appropriately graded.
-If you’re building a new home, you may be able to terraform your plot to fix a negative grade.
+If your in the process of buying a home, you’ll always want to try and inspect the grade before purchasing.
+If you’re building a new home, you may be able to fix a negative grade.

-It is not always easy to tell when your lawn is oversaturated or poorly graded.
-There are some signs that give a negative grade away.
-These include:
+If you think negative grading is causing your foundation problems, it’s not always easy to tell, but there are some signs that give a negative grade away.